Hospital vs. Extras Cover

 This does not mean that every Extras policy will offer all of these different kinds of cover.

-What are Some Important Differences Between Hospitals Cover and Extras Cover?
+Important Differences Between Hospital Cover and Extras Cover

-Healthl funds obviously differ completely in the types of services and treatments they cover.
-There are also some other important differences as well.
+Health funds differ in the types of services and treatments they cover.
+There are a few other differences to consider, as well.
 For example:

-- You should purchase Hospital cover if your income exceeds $90,000 for individuals and $180,000 for families.
-There is no penalty for not purchasing Extras coverage.
-Extras cover is optional to buy and you face no consequences if you opt out.
-However, if you do not purchase Hospital cover and you are a higher earner, you will pay a penalty equal to a percentage of your income.
-This calculator will help you to determine penalties.
+- Consider purchasing hospital cover if your income exceeds $90,000 for individuals and $180,000 for families.
+If you choose not to purchase hospital cover and you are a higher earner, you will pay a penalty equal to a percentage of your income.
+This calculator will help you to determine potential penalties.
+Extras cover is optional to buy and you face no consequences if you decide not to purchase it.

 How Much Will LHC Cost You?